Tiffanirice23/reading-notes/code-201/class01.md

 ### What are the benefits of using semantic tags in our HTML?
 > Some benefits of using semantic language in HTML are:
-1. search engines will consider your webpage as important and influence the page's search rankings.
+1. Search engines will consider your webpage as important and influence the page's search rankings.
 2. Screen readers use it to help visually impaired users with their navigation.
 3. Finding blocks of meaningful code is much easier than sifting through endless `<div>` elements.
 4. Suggests to the developer the type of data that will be populated.